 All staff, students, parents and trustees must be aware of the policy and share responsibility for enforcing its principles.
-The line of communication starts with the Tutor followed by Head of Year and Student Support Pastoral Support Services
+The line of communication starts with the Tutor followed by Head of Year and Pastoral Leaders followed by the Senior Leadership Team if appropriate.